Considerations for Building Your Connector

 Cross-origin resource sharing

-The JavaScript code in your web data connector makes requests to a server that’s on a different domain your web data connector’s HTML page.
+The JavaScript code in your web data connector makes requests to a server that’s on a different domain than your web data connector’s HTML page.
 That is, the code makes requests that represent cross-origin resource sharing (CORS).
 As a security measure, most browsers restrict CORS requests made from JavaScript code.

 This restriction can result in errors when the web data connector runs.
 For example, if the code in your connector makes requests to a server that doesn’t allow CORS requests, you might see an error like the following in your browser console: